SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 It should be compatible with any other addon you have in your world, but said compatibility is not fully guaranteed.

-## How do I make coloured blocks, different type of wood, etc...?
+## How do I make coloured blocks, different types of wood, etc...?

 How Minecraft works is that some blocks are just variations of a base block.
 Red wool for example is just a variation of the default white wool, and granite is just a variation of stone.
 To define these variations, you can use either data values (`wool:1` = orange wool), or block states (`stone_slab[stone_slab_type=brick]` = brick slabs).
 For more information on blocks in commands, go to [this docs page](usage/general/patterns.md).